Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 1: early phase (instar) of giant swallowtail caterpillar.
 Its head is to the right.

 The larva (a.k.a. caterpillar) then goes through five instars (periods between molts).
 Unlike the Monarch Butterfly instars, all five look different.
 The first instar has hairs.
 The next instars have been compared to bird poop.
 The younger instars are more realistic-looking as bird droppings with more contrast than the later instars (shown in Figure 2).
-They rest on top of the leaf and are nocturnal (which makes sense – being seen moving around during the day could blow their disguise).
+They rest on top of the leaf and are nocturnal.
+That makes sense – being seen moving around during the day could blow their disguise.
 The more mature instars rest on the stems and have been theorized to resemble small snakeheads.
 These caterpillars also have a red, antenna-like osmeterium, which is not usually visible (and which we have not yet seen).

 Update (3/2/2023)